Booker scores 47, Suns eliminate champion Lakers, 113-100

 Suns: Crowder and Torrey Craig got technical fouls during a sequence that included a flagrant foul on Caldwell-Pope.
 Crowder was then ejected with 30.6 seconds left for a second T, and he sprinted to the locker room.
 Booker also got a final-minute technical.

-Lakers: They didn’t face an elimination game during their title run last year. … Schröder gave a much-improved effort after going scoreless in Game 5.
-The German guard is an unrestricted free agent this summer.
+Lakers: James indicated he’s unlikely to play in the Olympics. … They didn’t face an elimination game during their title run last year. … Schroder gave a much-improved effort after going scoreless in Game 5.
+The German guard is an unrestricted free agent this summer, but he repeated his desire to stay with the Lakers.

 SENSING A THEME HERE